 B. Be all in, love with all your heart

-Jeremiah 29:11-13, “For I know the plans that I have for you,” declares the Lord, “plans for welfare and not for calamity to give you a future and a hope.
-Then you will call upon Me and come and pray to Me, and I will listen to you.
-You will seek Me and find Me when you search for Me with all your heart.”
+"I know the plans that I have for you, declares the Lord, plans for welfare, it means good, and not for calamity, to give you a future and a hope.
+Then you will call upon me and come and pray to me and I will listen to you and you will seek me and you will find me when you search for me with all your heart.